opi99/rabbaz/README.md

-# rabbaz
+# Rabbaz
-Platform for detectable devices in PHP, hihgly experimental
+Platform for detectable devices in PHP, Music Player, hihgly experimental

 The main goal
 =============